stoneapptech/SeatAnalyser/README.md

 # SeatAnalyser
-An mini project that help deciding the best method to switch seats.
+An mini project that helps deciding the best method to switch seats.
 So yeah, here's a simple explanation of that.

 # Environment